genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 * INNER joins require that all joins match exactly, if one join fails to match this row will be discarded.

-* OUTER joins will provide null references for failed joins and will still allow the row to be built.
+* OUTER joins will provide null references for failed joins and will still allow the row to be built. (also known as left outer join)

 ### Parametrised joins
 Some join operations require external parameters that are not available in the context of the table join definition,